Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 \end{theo}

-In the above theorem we had to distinguish the case where $V$ possesses negative jumps and the case where $V$ is a drifted brownian motion.
-First, note that this is a true alternative : since $V$ is spectrally negative, the case where $V$ do not possess negative jumps is the case where $V$ do not possess jumps at all and is therefore a drifted brownian motion.
+In the above theorem we had to distinguish the case where $V$ possesses negative jumps and the case where $V$ is a drifted Brownian motion.
+First, note that this is a true alternative: since $V$ is spectrally negative, the case where $V$ does not possess negative jumps is the case where $V$ does not possess jumps at all and is therefore a drifted Brownian motion.
 In this case we assumed for convenience that the gaussian component of $V$ is normalized to $1$.
-The difference between the two cases in the above proposition comes from the absence or presence of symmetry for the environment.
-When $V$ possesses negative jumps, $\hat V^{\uparrow}$ possesses positives jumps that might repulse it very fast from $0$, this is why the left tail of $I(V^{\uparrow})$ is thiner than the left tail of $I(\hat V^{\uparrow})$, as we can see from the results of \cite{foncexpovech} (comparing Remark 1.7 of \cite{foncexpovech} with the combination of Proposition 1.15 and Theorem 1.16 of \cite{foncexpovech}).
+The difference between the two cases in the above theorem comes from the absence or presence of symmetry for the environment.
+When $V$ possesses negative jumps, $\hat V^{\uparrow}$ possesses positives jumps that may repulse it very fast from $0$, this is why the left tail of $I(V^{\uparrow})$ is thiner than the left tail of $I(\hat V^{\uparrow})$, as we can see from the results of \cite{foncexpovech} (comparing Remark 1.7 of \cite{foncexpovech} with the combination of Theorems 1.15 and 1.16 of \cite{foncexpovech}).
 As a consequence, only the left tail of $I(V^{\uparrow})$ is relevant in the left tail of $\mathcal{R}$.
-When $V$ is a drifted brownian motion, a symmetry appears : $\hat V^{\uparrow}$ and $V^{\uparrow}$ are equal in law, $\mathcal{R}$ is then the sum of two independent random variables having the same law as $I(V^{\uparrow})$ and none of them can be neglected.
+When $V$ is a drifted Brownian motion, a symmetry appears: $\hat V^{\uparrow}$ and $V^{\uparrow}$ are equal in law, $\mathcal{R}$ is then the sum of two independent random variables having the same law as $I(V^{\uparrow})$ and none of them can be neglected.

-\begin{remarque} It has to be noted that the $\limsup$ above is $\mathbb{P}$-almost surely equal to a constant belonging to $[0, +\infty]$ and that the inequalities \eqref{limsupfinie} and \eqref{limsuppos} are inequalities relative to this value that the $\limsup$ equals $\mathbb{P}$-almost surely.
-The same will be true in all the results below : all the $\limsup$ and $\liminf$ considered are $\mathbb{P}$-almost surely equal to a constant.
+\begin{remarque} It has to be noted that the $\limsup$ above is $\mathbb{P}$-almost surely equal to a constant belonging to $[0, +\infty]$ and that the inequalities \eqref{limsupfinie} and \eqref{limsuppos} are inequalities relative to this constant that the $\limsup$ equals $\mathbb{P}$-almost surely.
+The same will be true in all the results below: all the $\limsup$ and $\liminf$ considered are $\mathbb{P}$-almost surely equal to constants.
 This fact is justified in Subsection \ref{cteness}. \end{remarque}

-Putting together Theorem \ref{limsupenfctdelefttail} and what is known for the left tail of $I(V^{\uparrow})$ (Theorem \ref{rappelsurqueues}), we can state precise results for the $\limsup$ :
+Putting together Theorem \ref{limsupenfctdelefttail} and what is known for the left tail of $I(V^{\uparrow})$ (Theorem \ref{rappelsurqueues}), we can state precise results for the $\limsup$:

 \begin{theo} If $0 < \kappa < 1$, $V$ has unbounded variation and $V(1) \in L^p$ for some $p>1$, then we have

 and

 \end{theo}